 Tracy grew up in a food-centric family where, before she learned to cook, she learned to love to eat.
 After leaving home she found herself inextricably drawn to the kitchen, everywhere she went.
 Armed with a natural sense for food, a love for feeding people, and a keen wanderlust, Tracy cooked her way from the mountains of New Mexico to the city of Kyoto to the bluffs of the Mississippi in Wisconsin and back to her home in the Bay Area (with many stops in between).
 Tracy's greatest joy is bringing people of all ages together to share in joys of cooking and eating.

 As a mother-daughter business, we were recently featured in the American Express Open Forum, an honor we greatly appreciate!
 The emphasis in all that we do, is on quality.
 Quality of product, instruction, and presentation.
 Our menus are collaborative—we value our clients' input, respect their desires, and listen to their objectives.
 We cultivate relationships with farmers, butchers, our fish wholesaler, and accept nothing but the best products in the market.
 We personally shop the farmer's markets, and always have an eye on what is seasonally at it's best.

 Our crews, both of instructors and culinary event workers, are all professionals with the highest standards.
 Our kitchen is kept spotlessly clean—we want you to know that we achieve 100% on every county health inspection each year.
-We contribute to our community, often offering the kitchen as a venue for charity auction prizes—and we've had some culinary stars featured at these events; we've helped raise many thousands of dollars for such charities as Students Rising Above, the Jr. Leage of San Francisco, and the Cancer Society.
+We contribute to our community, offering our groups the option of cooking an extra dish for the Emeryville Senior Center to serve its client population.